practice-pro/AI-Compiler-Research/README.md

 While the GCN model has already been trained and tested during the Kaggle contest, this repository continues to evolve as I build upon this work.
 The next steps involve:
 - Expanding the dataset to include more complex configurations.
 - Investigating additional machine learning techniques to improve accuracy and performance predictions.
+- Implementing a GRU-based Runtime Prediction Model: As part of improving the prediction of model runtimes, I have developed a GRU-based model to better capture the sequential dependencies in the data and enhance runtime prediction accuracy.
+This model includes multiple layers, such as an input layer for node features and a GRU layer for capturing complex temporal patterns in runtime data.
+The goal is to make runtime predictions more robust, especially when dealing with variable node features and different operation codes (opcodes).
 - Integrating the model into an AI compiler framework for real-time optimization of runtime.

 ## Acknowledgments